avalonmediasystem/structured-metadata-editor-react/README.md

 A ReactJS application to work on the UI/UX features of the structural metadata editor for the Avalon Media System.

 It helps the users of the Avalon Media System to derive and edit the structure of a media file.
 Each structure can have any combination of headings and time-spans, which are shown in a tree structure with nested items.
-Each of these time-spans are visually represented in a waveform as segments.
+Each of these time-spans are visually represented in a waveform view, as segments.

-The underlying technology used in this application is mainly ReactJS, along with a third-party library [Peaks.js](https://github.com/bbc/peaks.js) developed by [BBC R&D](https://www.bbc.co.uk/rd) to allow users to interact with the waveform.
+The underlying technologies used in this application are JavaScript, ReactJS, along with a third-party library [Peaks.js](https://github.com/bbc/peaks.js) developed by [BBC R&D](https://www.bbc.co.uk/rd) to allow users to interact with the waveform.

 ## Full Documentation